digimat/digimat-bac0/README.rst

 Python digimat.bac0
 ===================

-This is a Python 3 module basically providing a wrapper around the `BAC0 <https://bac0.readthedocs.io/en/latest/>`_ module, itself using `bacpypes <https://github.com/JoelBender/bacpypes>`_, allowing to access and browse BACnet/IP networks.
-The main goal of this module is to provide a simple way to discover/browse/interact with BACnet/IP devices on a network, especially from a terminal session.
+`digimat.bac0 <https://pypi.org/project/digimat.bac0/>`_ is a Python 3 module basically providing a wrapper around the excellent  `BAC0 <https://bac0.readthedocs.io/en/latest/>`_ module, itself using `BACpypes <https://github.com/JoelBender/bacpypes>`_, allowing to access and browse BACnet/IP networks.
+The main goal of this module is to provide a super simple way to discover/browse/interact with BACnet/IP devices on a network, especially from a terminal session.
 This module can be used interactively or within an application.
 Install this module with a *pip install -U digimat.bac0* command.

 .. code-block:: python